-- is a full-time permanent or probationary CSU employee,
+- A full-time permanent or probationary CSU employee, or

-- is a part-time or hourly employee with at least the equivalent of six months of compensated pay of service in the 18 months immediately preceding the pay period in which the disability begins, or
+- A part-time or hourly employee with at least the equivalent of six months of compensated pay of service in the 18 months immediately preceding the pay period in which the disability begins, or

 The Employment Development Department determines the period of eligibility and authorizes claims.
 Once the Payroll Department receives authorization from the Benefits Office, the request for payment is made to the State Controller.
 Payment is then prepared on a monthly basis through the Payroll Office and distributed by the employee’s department.

 Voluntary deductions for employee benefits plans including health/dental/vision insurance, credit union, parking fees, etc. will be automatically deducted from the NDI benefits.
 However, an employee may cancel voluntary deductions.

 Any CSU employee who accrues vacation or sick leave credits may voluntarily donate either of those credits (refer to the applicable Collective Bargaining Agreement for the maximum hours you can donate) to any other CSU employee on the same campus.
 The recipient employee must have exhausted all accrued leave credits, i.e., sick leave, vacation and CTO due to a catastrophic illness or injury.
 For further information, please contact the Benefits Office.